ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/GUI-Coding-Conventions.md

 ## Code Formatting ##

-For Java use the standard conventions built in to Eclipse.
-This can be set via Window->Preferences->Java->Code Style->Formatter; the one required is called "Eclipse [built-in]".
+For Java use the standard conventions built in to the IBEX developer's version of Eclipse.

 An example of what it looks like:
 ```java